kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 ### Clean code?

-Martin has collected some of quotes from reputable software developers on what is clean code.
-Here are my thoughts as a collection of them all:
+Martin has collected quotes from reputable software developers on how to define clean code.
+I would summarize them as follows:

 > Clean code is what expresses the intention of the programmer consistently and in a well-structured manner.
 It tells the reader how the software is indended to work in an understandable and concise way.
 Abstraction levels, naming of entities, tests, and arrangement of the codebase are done in a way which allows the reader to go through the code in a way like reading a book or "a story of the software".
 The code tells you what to expect, does not duplicate, and is expressive.
 Even if there are ways to make it better, it can be seen that it was written by someone who cares about the software as a craftmanship.

-One point still to remember is that code may not be clean straight away.
-It is crafted by iteration, repetition, and learning how to show your intention in a form of code.
+Clean code is crafted by iteration, repetition, and learning how to show your intention in a form of code.
 It's a constant progress throughout the life of a project.

 ### General concepts

 So what can software development be considered to be?
 Martin has taken a stance it being a handicraft - an artisanship - that should express both the intention of the programmer and the structure of the application in a consistent and precise manner.
-Engineers are part of the designing as well when it comes to understanding the intricate details of the system and what is it meant to solve and how.
+Engineers are part of the design process as well when it comes to understanding the intricate details of the system and what is it meant to solve and how.

 When it comes to the expression of the code and development via interations, Martin presents **Boy scout principle**, which basically means: